WspGitHome/First-AI-Spec/openspec/project.md

 - Employee names must match between duty roster and attendance sheet

 ## Important Constraints
+- **SQL Constraints**:All SQL queries MUST be generated using objects from the MyBatis-Plus framework.
+Primary Approach: Use MyBatis-Plus QueryWrapper, LambdaQueryWrapper, or built-in methods for all database operations Exception Handling: If specific scenarios cannot be achieved using MyBatis-Plus objects (e.g., complex multi-table joins, custom aggregate functions, stored procedure calls), then you MUST write the corresponding mapper.xml file
+Priority: Always prefer MyBatis-Plus object-based queries first; only use XML mappings when absolutely necessary
+- **Database Connection**:
+Default Configuration (used only when no database connection exists in project configuration):（url: `jdbc:postgresql://172.16.0.212:5432/dass2?currentSchema=other1&useUnicode=true&characterEncoding=utf8&characterSetResults=utf8`  username: `sde` password: `sde）
+Configuration Priority: Use existing database connection configuration from project files first; if none exists, use the default configuration above
+No New Databases: Do NOT create new databases, only use existing ones Table Scope: Business tables can only be created within the currently connected database; cross-database operations are prohibited
+Connection Reuse: The application must use the same database connection; all business tables must be stored in this database
 - **Memory Constraints**: Excel files processed entirely in memory (suitable for typical attendance sheets, not massive datasets)
 - **Java 8 Compatibility**: Code must run on Java 8 (Spring Boot 2.7.18 requirement)
 - **File Format**: Input files must be valid Excel format (.xlsx)